ankumar/architecture/README.md

   * [Frontend - JAMStack](https://snipcart.com/blog/jamstack)
     * ["The big part of it is that it's prerendered and served without web servers :) You can use APIs and Serverless functions for dynamicism, it's not required."](https://codepen.io/sdras/full/NWqNBzV)
   * [Backend - Dark, Holistic approach](https://medium.com/darklang/the-design-of-dark-59f5d38e52d2)
+  *

+We started Kite because we spent too much time on repetitive work like copying and pasting from StackOverflow, fixing simple errors, and writing boilerplate code.
+Now the power of AI is available for #JavaScript devs!

  Code/Deploy/Operate, **Simplifying to Low code/no code ...** https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md
    * Online Hipster Shop "Sandbox"